Care Resource Management

 - When can we connect again?

-Learner information is kept private and handled with great care; however, it is not protected by HIPAA.
-CRMs operate under the Family Educational Rights and Privacy Act (FERPA), so information is kept private and confidential, shared only with educational personnel who fall underneath FERPA guidelines and have a 'need to know' involvement with learner care.
+Learner information is handled with great care; however, it is not protected by HIPAA.
+CRMs operate under the Family Educational Rights and Privacy Act (FERPA), so information is shared only with educational personnel who fall underneath FERPA guidelines and have an educational 'need to know' involvement with learner care.

 CRMs are available Monday through Friday, during traditional business hours in their local time zones.
 CRMs are NOT available 24/7 nor are they available during weekends or federally recognized holidays.